Adaptive numerical designs for the calibration of computer codes: Calibration framework

 where

 is modeled as a white noise.
-The variance $\lambda^2$ is assumed to be known because in many cases, either the precision of the measuring device is known or it can be estimated from replicates.
+The variance $\lambda^2$ is assumed to be known for the sake of simplicity. {In many cases, the nature of the observation errors is sufficiently well characterized that their distribution can be treated as known.
+For example, in the case where the measurement precision is the only source of observation error at stake, the precision of the measuring device is either known or can be estimated from replicates.}

-Let $y_{\ms{\tau}}(\mb{x})$ be a deterministic computer code which predicts $r(\mb{x})$ where $\ms{\tau}\in\mathcal{T}\subset\rr^{m}$ is a vector of parameters including either factors attached to the field (chemical rate, friction coefficient, etc.) or mathematical tuning factors such as a discretization step having no counterpart in physics, or perhaps both \citep{Gang09}.
-The computer code is seen as a black box function, which supposes nothing is known about the connection between the inputs $(\mb{x},\ms{\tau})$ and the output $y_{\ms{\tau}}(\mb{x})$.
-A simulation refers to a code output $y_{\ms{\tau}}(\mb{x})$.
-A numerical design of experiments means a set of input locations from which the code is run \citep{Owen}.
-Following \citet{Koh2001}, the computer code should be considered as an imperfect representation of the phenomenon $r$.
+Let $y_{\ms{\tau}}(\mb{x})$ be a deterministic computer code which predicts $r(\mb{x})$ where $\ms{\tau}=(\tau_1,\cdots,\tau_p)^{T}\in\mathcal{T}\subset\rr^{p}$ is a vector of parameters including either factors attached to the field (chemical rate, friction coefficient, etc.) or mathematical tuning factors such as a discretization step having no counterpart in physics, or perhaps both \citep{Gang09}.
+The computer code is seen as a black box function, which supposes nothing is known about the connection between the inputs $(\mb{x},\ms{\tau})$ and the code output $y_{\ms{\tau}}(\mb{x})$, also called simulation.
+A numerical design of experiments refers to a set of input locations where the code is run \citep{Owen}.
+According to \citet{Koh2001}, the computer code should be considered as an imperfect representation of the phenomenon $r$.
 Hence,

-where $b(\mb{x})$ is the code discrepancy and $\ms{\theta}$ is the optimal value of parameters.
-Combining (\ref{model_biais1}) and (\ref{eq2}), the statistical model which links the simulations with the field measurements is written as
+where $b(\mb{x})$ is the code discrepancy and $\ms{\theta}$ is the true value of parameters in a certain sense.
+Combining (\ref{model_biais1}) and (\ref{eq2}), the statistical model which links the simulations to the field measurements is written as

-The computer code is said to be calibrated when an estimator $\ms{\hat{\theta}}$ of $\ms{\theta}$ has been calculated as being the ``best-fitting" parameter according to the statistical model (\ref{model_biais}).
-Due to potential non-identifiability between $\ms{\theta}$ and $b(\mb{x})$ in this model, the estimation of $\ms{\theta}$ requires to set some prior hypothesis on the shape of $b(\mb{x})$.
-This issue has been widely studied over the past decade. \citet{Koh2001,Higd04} and many others have modeled $b(\mb{x})$ by a Gaussian process. \citet{Joseph09} have proposed to use a more common regression model instead.
+{The estimation of $\ms{\theta}$ in Equation (\ref{model_biais}) requires to specify a prior distribution on $b(\mb{x})$.} This issue has been widely studied over the past decade. \citet{Koh2001,Higd04,Bay07,Liu09,Bry_OHagan14} and many others have modeled $b(\mb{x})$ by a Gaussian process. \citet{Joseph09} have proposed to use a more common regression model instead.

-In our statistical setting, we suppose that $b(\mb{x})$ is negligible in the sense where it can not be distinguished from the noise $\epsilon$.
-If $b(\mb{x})$ is significant, then the method developed in this paper could be still applied if it has been elicited from prior expertise.

-\paragraph*{The unbiased model} Let us suppose that $b(\mb{x})=0$.
-In other words, for at least one value in $\mathcal{T}$ denoted by $\ms{\theta}$, the computer code is supposed to be a perfect representation of the physical phenomenon $r$, which means that